 Being as Hong Kong's first Nature Education Center, the Lion Nature Education Center is located on the east of a highway near Sai Kung Town.
 The center covers an area of about 34 hectares (84 acres) and has an arboretum, a medicinal plant garden, an insectarium and a shell house.
 Once it was a farm.
 With the help of the International Association of Lion Clubs, it was established as a nature education center.

-The Sai Kung Country Parks covers most of the land of the Sai Kung Peninsula.
-The parks consist of the East and the West Sai Kung Park.
-The East Sai Kung Park has the four most famous beaches in Hong Kong - Sai Wan, Ham Tin, Tai Long, Tung Wan.
-In the West Sai Kung Park, Pak Sha O is the best preserved old village.
+The Country Parks covers most of the land of the peninsula.
+The parks consist of the East and the West park.
+The East Park has the four most famous beaches in Hong Kong - Sai Wan, Ham Tin, Tai Long, Tung Wan.
+In the West Park, Pak Sha O is the best preserved old village.
 The most popular destinations in the park are Wong Chuk Wan, Tai Mong Tsai, Pak Tam Chung, Yung Shue O and Lai Chi Chong.
 Cheung Sheung Plateau is the favorite of those who like camping and hiking.

 In the Clear Water Bay Country Park, tourists can enjoy a barbecue party at Tai Hang Tun where the barbecue and picnic facilities are provided.
 Also they can fly kites while enjoying the magnificent vista of the sea.